ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-42-1.png)<!-- -->

-As we can see the data looks good already. we can now proceed to run the analysis.
+As we can see, the data looks good already.
+We can now proceed to run the analysis.
 But first, for an FST analysis we need to specify further information.
-For this type of analysis we have to measure the movement of all points that are part of the mouse and analyse them in order to detect floating behavior.
+For this type of analysis, we have to measure the movement of all points that are part of the mouse and analyze them in order to detect floating behavior.
-If we inspect the pointinfo of our object
+If we inspect the `point.info` of our object

 ```r